Engineer (film)

 Engineer is a shelved Indian Tamil-language film directed by Gandhi Krishna and written by Sujatha originally slated to be released in 1999.
-Based on the true incidents revolving around the Sardar Sarovar Dam project, the film would had starred Arvind Swamy and Madhuri Dixit, with music composed by A.R.
+Based on the true incidents revolving around the Sardar Sarovar Dam project, the film would have starred Arvind Swamy and Madhuri Dixit, with music composed by A.R.
 Rahman and cinematography and editing being handled by Jeeva and K. Thanigachalam respectively.

 It was originally filmed in Tamil with dubbed versions in Telugu and Hindi.
 The film was shelved after 80 percent of shooting was completed.
-Despite reports of a revival in 2004 with a different cast and producer, this has proved to be untrue.

 Plot

 The original film was based on a dam being built across a village.
 The story of the film is set in a village that faces the threat of perishing if the dam is constructed.
 The engineer (played by Arvind Swamy) undertakes the project for corporate interests.
 The wife of the engineer (Madhuri Dixit), fights against insensitive authorities that do not seem to be concerned with villagers' woes.
 She is left numb when she learns that her husband is also a part of the dam project.